[Node Manager] Can erroneously pair cloud nodes with stale Arvados node records

 It can happen that a cloud node comes up with an IP address that happens to match a stale Arvados node record.
 Make the testing stricter so there's no pairing in this case.

-#4 Updated by Brett Smith almost 6 years ago
+#4 Updated by Brett Smith over 6 years ago

 I think there are basically two possible approaches: